snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 ## What is Marketing Attribution?

 Marketing attribution determines which marketing tactics are contributing to sales or conversions by analysing the marketing touchpoints a consumer encounters on their journey to purchase.
 The aim is to determine which channels and marketing campaigns had the greatest impact on the decision to convert.
-There are many popular attribution models used by marketers which give insight into customers' behaviours, more specifically the pathways they took to purchase the product or service.
+There are many popular attribution models used by marketers which give insight into customers' behaviors, more specifically the pathways they took to purchase the product or service.
 This allows marketing teams to improve ROAS by changing marketing strategies and campaigns.

 ## How to do Marketing Attribution with this package?